Quoteme/quoteme.github.io/about.md

 ### About me

 I am Luca Leon Happel, a currently 20 year old Student in Düsseldorf who currently lives in Mönchengladbach.
-My interests include mathemaics, computer-science, philosophy, languages, technology and lots more.
+My interests include mathematics, computer-science, philosophy, languages, technology and lots more.
 My friends and collegues primarily know me for the extra mile I always put into my work in order to help them and myself.